protawn/synaps/CONTRIBUTING.md

 # Contributing to SynapsJS
 SynapsJS is a tiny reactive DOM micro-engine built by Protawn.
 If you’re here because you want to contribute, improve something, or explore the internals, that’s genuinely appreciated.
-SynapsJS exists to help developers build clean, reactive interfaces without the weight of a framework — and contributions that strengthen that mission are always welcome.
+SynapsJS exists to help developers build clean, reactive interfaces without the weight of a framework.
+Contributions that strengthen that mission are always welcome.

 That said, SynapsJS is intentionally small, intentionally simple, and intentionally maintained with realistic expectations.
 Contributions are reviewed on a best-effort basis.